spring-cloud-samples/configserver/README.md

 ## Pre-requisites

-You need to be running redis locally (there is a `docker-compose.yml` if you would like to use that).
+You need to be running rabbitmq locally (there is a `docker-compose.yml` if you would like to use that).
 This is to support broadcast of config changes to client apps via Spring Cloud Stream.
-If you want to play and don't need that feature just comment out the monitor and redis dependencies.
+If you want to play and don't need that feature just comment out the monitor and rabbitmq dependencies.

 ## Resources